 The top 5 countries in suicide counts are Russia, Japan, United States, Japan, Ukraine and France.

 Suicide rates are pretty much flat except for the United States (which is on the increase) and Russia (which is on the decline).
-There’s a spike for Japan (green line) in 1998, I will try to find anything on this time period.
+There’s a spike for Japan (green) in 1998, I was able to find another data source on Japan that trends with the same data spike.

-Investigating further I found Japan’s suicide trending is tied closely to unemployment rates.
-The unemployment rates in japan started spiking in Japan in the mid 1990’s; at this point in the “WHO” data begins to spike at in 1998 and levels out in 2000 but no longer drops back down.
+I found Japan’s suicide trending is tied closely to unemployment rates.
+The unemployment rates in Japan started spiking in the mid 1990’s; at this point, data compiled by WHO begins to spike in 1998 and levels out in 2000 but no longer drops back down.
 It continues to be an epidemic in the data into 2010’s.